Maziar110/mazinet/README.md

 # What is this app:
-**MaziNet** is an app which is supposed to make your network investigate jobs easier.
+**MaziNet** is an app which is supposed to make your network investigation jobs easier.

 This app has some built-in tools that provides below tests on the host you enter: